Beermaster90/DjangoShellyElectiricityAutomation/README.md

 bash docker-test.sh
 ```
 - The app will run on port 9000.
-- Persistent data is stored in the `data-test/` folder in your project root.
+- Persistent data is stored in `~/DjangoShellyElectiricityAutomation/data-test/` in your home directory.

 ## Versioning